The importance of handwriting

 The Link Between Handwriting and Cognitive Behaviour

-Many studies have shown that children learn better and commit facts to memory more easily when they write things down rather than typing.
+Many studies have shown that children learn better and commit facts to memory more easily when they write things down.

-The theory behind this shows that students who regularly use electronic devices in class not only learn to type quicker than they can write but also become easily distracted.
+They showed that students who regularly used electronic devices in class not only learned to type quicker than they could write.
+BUT they also became easily distracted.

-When you type something, you are probably more concerned with looking at the keyboard than with what you are actually writing.
-However, when you write something down you have to engage in the act of thinking about the information you’re receiving.
+When you type something, you are likely to look at the keyboard.
+Rather than think about what you are typing.
+However, when you write something down you are engaged in the act of thinking.
+Here you will be thinking about the information you’re receiving.

-The act of committing words to paper is a greater aid to learning than a fleeting sweep over a keyboard.
+The act of committing words to paper is a greater aid to learning.
 This is because you are more likely to remember facts when you have to write them down.

-Another advantage when physically writing as opposed to gazing at a laptop, students are unable to become distracted by what could be pinging into an inbox!
+Another advantage is that students are unable to become distracted by what could ping into their inbox!